Work From Home Tax Relief Guide

 How do I claim a tax rebate for working at home?

-To process your working from home tax rebate claim it’s best to follow the instructions provided by HMRC (the tax office) on their website.
-A form P87 will be required which can be submitted to the tax office online or by printing off the form and sending it by post.
+P87 work from home tax rebate: A form P87 will normally be required by HMRC which can be submitted to the tax office online or by printing off the form and sending it by post.

 There is a different process if you are self employed and claiming will involve your self assessment tax return.